The U.S. Army During the Cold War

 United States History 1865 to Present

-US1L.8. – The student will apply social science skills to understand the economic, social, and political transformation of the United States and the world between the end of World War II and the present by
+USII.7 The student will apply history and social science skills to understand the transformation of U.S. foreign policy between the end of World War II and the new millennium by

-• c) examining the role of the United States in defending freedom during the Cold War, including the wars in Korea and Vietnam, the Cuban missile crisis, the collapse of communism in Europe, and the rise of new challenges;
+- D) examining the role of the United States in fighting communism and defending freedom during the Cold War, including, but not limited to the Berlin Airlift, conflicts in Korea and Vietnam, the roles of John F. Kennedy and Nikita Khrushchev during the Cuban missile crisis, the fall of the Berlin Wall, and the collapse of communism in Eastern Europe.

-VUS.12– The student will apply social science skills to understand the United States’ foreign policy during the Cold War era by
+VUS.15 The student will apply history and social science skills to analyze the United States’ foreign policy during the Cold War era by

-• b) explaining the origins and early development of the Cold War and how it changed American foreign policy, with emphasis on the Truman Doctrine and the policy of containment of communism;
+- A) explaining the origins and early development of the Cold War and how it changed American foreign policy, including, but not limited to the Truman Doctrine and the policy of containment.

 Your message has been submitted.